sed-group/sed-backend/README.md

 - The job of `implementation.py` is to ask for a database connection, and to pass the request on to the appropriate storage methods
 - The job of `storage.py` is to perform the necessary database operations.
 Note that this package should be the only package that imports database-related packages (such as sqlalchemy or mysql-driver).
 - The job of `algorithms.py` is to perform any detailed operations that is not database related.
 For instance, it could be a calculation, or a simulation, that for some reason needs to be outsourced to the back-end rather than run on the client side.
+- The job of `exceptions.py`, is to contain all exceptions that your package can throw.
+Having all exceptions gathered in a single file makes them easy to find and import for any code that needs to catch (or "except") them.

 ## Logging